glbala87/ELLA_tool/docs/datamodel.md

 #### Annotation

 The annotation contains information about a *single* allele's population frequencies, predicted effects and various other data from external databases.
 Annotation can change often, and whenever it is updated, the previous annotation is archived.
 Therefore there is only one current annotation for every allele.
+The current annotation points
+to the previous to keep track on historic annotations.

-The annotation tables contains, among others, the following data:
+The annotation has:

-- Annotation data (json)
+- the action annotation data (json)

-- Date created
+The user-generated annotation (called **custom annotation**) is separate from the pipeline generated.

 #### Genotype

+TBD

 ### Classifications and assessments
+The *official* classification (1-5) and complementary data like AMCG codes and comments are stored in **AlleleAssessment**.

 <div style="text-align:center"><img src="img/datamodel-alleleassessment.png"></div>

-#### AlleleAssessment
+The assessment has:
+- classification (1-5)
+- evaluation (json, free tekst and ACMG codes)
+- link to allele/variant
+- genepanel
+- annotation

+Assessments with class 3-5 are valid for a limited period of time before a new interpretation is required.
+The *date created* field of *AlleleAssessment* is thus critical.

 #### AlleleReport
+The information sent to doctors for each variant/allele is kept separate from the assessment itself.
+The report can be updated without changing i.e. the classification.

+The allele report has:
+- free text (json)
+- link to the assessment

 #### Reference
+A reference to research literature with data like:
+  - title
+  - PubMed ID
+  - abstract

+The references can either batch imported using data download from XX or uploaded one-by-one by the user in the tool itself.

 #### ReferenceAssessment
+Assessing a reference is done in the context of a variant and a genepanel.
+The user can add tags/text the highlight the info that's relevant for the variant being interpreted.

+A reference assessment has:
+- link to reference
+- link to allele
+- evaluation (json: text, ACMG codes, tags)

 ### Analyses and samples

 <div style="text-align:center"><img src="img/datamodel-analysis.png"></div>

 #### Analysis
+Mentions models that have a link to *Analysis* and why.

 #### Sample